 When Twitter suspends an account, it is not usually a permanent one.
 However, some suspensions on its social network platform are permanent.
+This week Elon Musk announced he will offer amnesty on Twitter for all accounts that have been suspended.
 A recent lawsuit brought by Alex Berenson back in December of 2021 has resulted in a reversal of his permanent Twitter suspension.

 Below was his last tweet before the suspension from Twitter began back in August of 2021.

 1/ Hey Twitter censors: what is misleading about this tweet?
 Please be specific.
 The @cdcgov and everyone else now agree the #Covid vaccines do not prevent infection or transmission.
 Nor am I suggesting that anyone specific not be vaccinated, only that mandates don’t make sense… pic.twitter.com/PbbKcuOB85

 — Alex Berenson (@AlexBerenson) August 28, 2021